 MDMA, or methylene-dioxy-methamphetamine, is a DEA Schedule I club drug.
 Users swallow, inject or snort the drug for its mild hallucinogenic effects.
 Common street names include ecstasy, uppers, Adam, Eve, clarity, lover’s speed and peace.

-While drugs go by various fun or catchy street names, the overall effects of drug use are devastating.
-In fact, street names of different drugs may overlap, further clouding exactly what you may be taking.
+While various fun or catchy street names for drugs, the overall effects of drug use are devastating.
+In fact, street names for drugs may overlap, further clouding exactly what you may be taking.
 Mix-ups can result in possible severe side effects and even death.
 It’s important to seek treatment before it’s too late.
 Inpatient treatment can help provide the support and skills you need to move forward towards a better and healthier life.